Medical Assistant Program Admission

-- Students who receive the most points (see the MA Prerequisite Worksheet) will be invited to a mandatory New Student Orientation.
+- Students who receive the most points (see the MA Advising Guide) will be invited to a mandatory New Student Orientation.
 Students with the same points will be accepted in the order that their completed application was received for admission, so we highly recommend you apply early for the program.

 - After admission to the program, but before beginning directed practice, students may be required to complete some or all of the following: criminal background check, proof of immunizations, and a ten-panel drug screening.
 There will be a cost to the student associated with completing this requirement.